-- Q&A – Forget the days of passing a microphone around a room.
-Q&A (question and answer) offers a place for audience members to leave questions for presenters, and for presenters to provide answers.
+- Q&A – Q&A (question and answer) enables audience members to privately ask a question to the presenters, and for presenters to provide answers.
 Q&A tools also allow session moderators to screen what is asked to ensure that it’s appropriate for the meeting and conversation.

 Chapters – These are bookmarks that are added to webinar recordings that allow attendees to jump immediately to the section of interest.

 Continuing Professional Education (CPE) Credits – CPE credits can be earned by participating in training workshops, conferences, in-person and online classes and webinars that are approved by the state and professional organizations pertaining to the education being received.
 When all the requirements have been met (e.g., viewing a webinar class for a certain minimum duration and/or taking a quiz), a certification will be awarded for the individual to use.
 If CPE credits are part of your virtual event, make sure that the provider either (a) can link to your CPE website URL once the webinar ends or (b) has a training module offering to support CPE credits.

 Downloadable Resources or Handouts – A panel within the webcast console that links to resources that attendees can access while viewing.